 Favero Assioma DUO

-Crank-arm based power meters like the ones from Stages, 4iiii and Pioneer replace your current, non-drive side crank arm and measure the power that is generated from your left leg.
-These units can be installed in about 10 minutes and can also be transferred between bikes…sometimes.
+Crank-arm based power meters like the ones from Stages Cycling and 4iiii replace your current, non-drive side crank arm and measure the power that is generated from your left leg.
+These units can be installed in about 10 or 15 minutes and can also be transferred between bikes…sometimes.
 You need to ensure you have compatible cranksets.
-If you are running a Shimano crankset on both bikes for example, you’re probably good.
-You could buy a Stages Shimano crank arm and it would fit both of your cranksets.
-However, if you have a Shimano crankset on one bike and an FSA crankset on your other bike…this option isn’t going to work for you.
+If you are running the same Shimano crankset on both bikes for example, you’re probably good.
+However, if you have a Shimano crankset on one bike and an FSA crankset on your other bike for example…this option isn’t going to work for you.
+Also, while doable, moving a crank arm between bikes takes more work than a pedal.
+You are not going to want to do this on a frequent basis.

 Stages Cycling